Neera Tanden: Senior advisor and Staff Secretary

 Tanden was appointed as a senior advisor to President Biden on May 14, 2021.
 In this role, Tanden planned for possible policy changes awaiting a Supreme Court decision on Republican challenges to Obamacare and initiated a review of the United States Digital Service.
-According to analysis by Politico, Tanden may have more influence in the role of senior advisor than she would have had as OMB Director, as this role will allow her to be included in daily presidential briefings.
+According to analysis by Politico, Tanden may have more influence in the role of senior advisor than she would have had as OMB Director, as this role would allow her to be included in daily presidential briefings.

 In October 2021, Tanden was named President Biden's staff secretary and senior advisor, reporting to Ron Klain.
 On June 24, 2025, in sworn testimony to the House Committee on Oversight and Government Reform, which was investigating former President Joe Biden's alleged cognitive decline during his four years in office, Tanden acknowledged that she controlled Biden's autopen, but said she did not make the final decisions about which documents or orders it was used to sign.

 In May 2023, Tanden was named as the head of the Domestic Policy Council, replacing Susan Rice.
 She served in this capacity until the end of the Biden administration.